BytePane

 Edge runtime serverless → Winner: Drizzle or Kysely

-Migration from existing TypeORM/Sequelize app → Winner: Stay or migrate to Drizzle
+Migration from existing TypeORM/Sequelize app → Winner: Staged migration

-Maximum type safety + flexibility → Winner: Kysely
+Maximum type safety + SQL flexibility → Winner: Kysely

-Why: SQL-builder + full TS inference; best for complex queries
+Why: SQL-builder + full TS inference is strong for complex queries and reporting services.

 Functional programming (Effect ecosystem) → Winner: Effect SQL